micaelmz/medium-bloggy/README.md

 #### Icons

-- [Font Awesome 5.6.1](https://fontawesome.com/) icons are used for the social media links.
+- [Font Awesome 5.6.1](https://fontawesome.com/) icons are used for the social media links, and the quotes in the footer.

 <br/>